derickson2402/Dockerized-CAEN/README.md

 ```

 Great!
-Now whenever you open your project in VS Code, it will prompt you to open the project in the container.
+Now when you open your project in VS Code, it will ask if you want to open the project in the container.
-If you choose this option, it will reopen the window and say ```Dev Container: CAEN``` in the bottom left corner.
+This will reopen the window and say ```Dev Container: CAEN``` in the bottom left corner.
 Everything you do is now running in a CAEN environment!
+If you don't see the prompt, you can also open the command palette and run ```Remote-Containers: Reopen in Container```.
 Happy coding!

 ## How Does This Work?